 Making the Most of In-Person Opportunities

-Make the most of office life by:
+Make the most of office life during a social media internship

-Joining team lunches
+- Joining team lunches

-Attending after-work hangouts
+- Attending after work hangouts

-Having casual office chats
+- Having casual office chats

-Being present at company meetings
+- Being present at company meetings

-Contributing to brainstorming sessions
+- Contributing to brainstorming sessions

 Hybrid Models and What to Expect

-Switch smoothly between office and remote work
+- Switch smoothly between office and remote work, a core social media intern skill

-Work well with teams in person
+- Work well with social media teams in person and online

-Be flexible with your work approach
+- Stay flexible with your work style

-Stay active and engaged across all social media platforms
+- Stay active and engaged across all social media platforms

 Learn freelance social media marketing